valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/1. Basic_App/readme.md

 &nbsp;

-## Key Tools
+## Background - Key Tools

-Creating an API server requires 2 basic tools: a Framework, and database access.
+Creating an API Server requires 2 basic tools: a Framework, and database access.

 &nbsp;

 ### Framework - Flask

-A framework is a "your code goes here" library backend functions to handle api calls, html calls.
-The framework provides key basic functions such as:
+A framework is a "your code goes here" library, provding backend functions to handle api calls, html calls, etc.  The framework provides key basic functions such as:

 * listening for incoming calls, and **invoking your code** (your 'handler')